Israeli Data Show School Openings Were a Disaster That Wiped Out Lockdown Gains

 “The younger students were more obedient and easier to control in a classroom setting,” Khatib said, “and had more respect for their teachers.
 Among high schoolers, there was a greater ability to understand.
 But it is in the nature of middle school kids to rebel, not to obey teachers, not to wear masks or keep apart.”

-The ministry of health did not respond to questions regarding the breakdown of schools and infections.
+The ministry of health did not respond to questions regarding the breakdown of schools and infections, and accurated, detailed numbers have become harder and harder to come by.

 Levine, the Hebrew University epidemiologist, said that in general, “There is no transparency regarding the statistics.
 The data is not being made available to epidemiologists, so it is impossible to gauge precisely, but we saw many confirmed cases of COVID-19 in middle schools— it is very possible that caused the outbreak.”